Social media pundits, and media talking heads, like doing cross generation comparisons – with the general thesis being

 - Beginning in the 1980s, there was a societal push towards spending to upgrade one’s lifestyle.
 The post-Depression era approach of saving first and buying after you had the money gave way to buying on the new revolving credit cards and paying later.
 Easy credit and wide available of credit cards fueled lifestyle upgrades.

 - Many of the items we purchase today are paid as monthly subscriptions: cellular phone services, Internet services, cable TV services – whereas such monthly services did not exist in 1970.
-These can account for hundreds of dollars in monthly expenditures, or many thousands of dollars per year.
+These account for hundreds or even thousands of dollars in monthly expenditures.

-(This was written in October and November and scheduled for December posting.
-It was inspired by a ton of nonsense I saw on X – and sometimes in media stories that have decided it is appropriate to make stuff up about an imaginary past, and then compare that imaginary past to today.)
+(This was written in October and November 2025 and scheduled for December posting.
+It was inspired by nonsense I saw on X – and sometimes in media stories that have decided it is appropriate to make stuff up about an imaginary past and compare that imaginary past to today.)